koo-lab/uncovering_regulatory_codes/README.md

 Default is: In [9]: num_seq = 30000
 To make smaller dataset, change this to 10000

+To train all models on the synthetic dataset (without/with regularization and with gaussian noise):
+* code/1_train_all_models.py

-To train the models on the synthetic dataset:
+To train all models on the synthetic dataset (with adversarial training):
-* code/1_train_models.py
+* code/1_train_all_models_adv.py

 These scripts loop through all models described in the manuscript.
 Each model can be found in /code/models/

+To train a single model on synthetic dataset, use:
+* code/train_single_model.py
+* code/train_single_model_adv.py

 To evaluate the performance of each model on the test set:
 * code/2_print_performance.py

-To quantify interpretability with TPS and FPS scores, run:
+To quantify interpretability:
 * code/3_interpretability_analysis.py
 The output is a pickle file that contains a dictionary of the results.

-To train, test, and analyze interpretability of models with adversarial training, run the notebook:
-* code/4_Adversarial_training.ipynb

 ## Overview of data